andrei-gavrila-siemens/code-the-future-2025/README.md

-# Code the Future 2025
+# Code the Future 2025 - Team 2D1B

+Drone simulator to for training pilots to defuse bombs, using robotic arm.

+Simulator environment - Unity w/ C#
+Live Drone Feed - Raspberry Pi 5 with Camera Module Robotic arm controlled using ATmega and joystick.

 # Usage
 Create a new branch from the *main* branch and add your changes in your team folder.
 Once your project is done, create a *pull request*.

 # Rules